imfranz25/syratech-pos-sys/README.md

 # syratech-pos-sys
-A repository for Final Project (Website) in Application and Emerging Technologies Laboratory
+A repository for Final Project (Website) in Application and Emerging Technologies Laboratory (Individual Project)

 Website Link : https://syratechpos.000webhostapp.com
 Registered User Accounts : (for DEMO only)